 The Husband has never really gotten into the process that goes into creating a blog post.
 He’s more interested in when I’m going to photograph the end product so he can eat it.
 Buy ya’ll, once I mentioned I wanted to write about his Bloody Mary mix, his eyes lit up.
 He was so excited.

-His recipe has evolved over the years.
-He’s experimented with every kind of base imaginable, from fresh tomato juice to V-8.
-It’s finally come down to his all-time favorite base — Tony Chachere’ s Bloody Mary Mix.
-He says it has just the right amount of spices and the flavor is better than any other he’s tried (Trust me; I’ve seen a lot of other brands come through our kitchen).
+It starts with your base.
+The Husband has experimented with every kind of base imaginable, from fresh tomato juice to V-8.
+He used to swear by Tony Chachere’s Bloody Mary Mix, but lately he swears by a product produced right here in Mississippi — Oxford Falls Wake up Crabby Bloody Mary Mix .
+He says it has just the right amount of spices and the flavor is better than any other he’s tried (Trust me, I’ve seen a lot of other brands come through our kitchen).

-This recipe is ideal for a crowd.
+Since this recipe will serve a crowd, you’ll need a large container to mix everything together.
 Typically, The Husband mixes all his ingredients together in a giant washed out